Uninterruptible Power Supply

 - can affect the operation of the motherboard and the power supplies.

 If the hardware is damaged, then the software would have to be re-installed.
 This would in turn result in extension of the downtime.
 Also, there would be “conflict” regarding the software configurations and settings.
 The UPS proactively acts against this and prevents huge losses to any business.
 Compared to the cost of downtime, the cost of UPS is very small.

 The primary function of an uninterruptible power supply is to ensure that power is supplied to an electrical device even in event of blackouts.

 It is basically an AC power supply which provides AC power the moment the utility power falls below an indicated level.
 UPS uses batteries for its power.
 It also helps to maintain a constant voltage to an electrical device.
 So, even if there is an unexpected fall in the current flowing to the electrical device, the UPS maintains the proper voltage.
 The UPS displays the voltage of the electrical device.

 Advantages to using uninterruptable power supplies include:

-- Maintenance of UPS systems is cheaper compared to generators.
+- maintenance of UPS systems is cheap compared to generators.

 Disadvantages of UPS